xuwei-k/web-push/README.md

           --payload
             The message to send.
             Default: Hello, world!
+          --ttl
+            The number of seconds that the push service should retain the message.

 ```

 For example, to generate a keypair and output the keys in base64url encoding: